 To decide on the most appropriate treatment, doctors generally take into account:

 - the size of the cancer and whether it has spread (the stage)

 - how abnormal the cells look under the microscope (the grade)

 - whether the cancer cells have receptors for particular hormones

-- whether the cells have receptors for biological therapies
+- whether the cells have receptors for targeted cancer drug therapy

 To treat your cancer, you might have one or more of the following treatments:

 The most common operation is removal of the whole breast (mastectomy) including the nipple.
 There is not very much breast tissue in men, so it isn't usually possible to leave any behind.
 Sometimes the surgeon also removes part of the underlying muscle if it is close to the cancer.

 The surgeon might also remove some of the lymph nodes from the armpit.
 They send the nodes to the laboratory to see if they contain cancer cells.
 Or the surgeon might check the lymph nodes closest to the breast using a procedure called sentinel node biopsy.

 This photo shows the marks made before a mastectomy and sentinel node biopsy.